 WPW syndrome is one of the most common causes of fast heart rate problems in infants and children.

 Preexcitation syndrome; WPW; Tachycardia - Wolff-Parkinson-White syndrome; Arrhythmia - WPW; Abnormal heart rhythm - WPW; Rapid heartbeat - WPW

 Normally, electrical signals follow a certain pathway through the heart.
 This helps the heart beat regularly.
 This prevents the heart from having extra beats or beats happening too soon.

-In people with Wolff-Parkinson-White syndrome, some of the heart's electrical signal goes down an extra pathway.
+In people with WPW syndrome, some of the heart's electrical signals go down an extra pathway.
 This may cause a very rapid heart rate called supraventricular tachycardia.

 A person with this syndrome may have: